Search test library by skills or roles

 Tests for on-the-job skills

-The BI Developer Test helps recruiters and hiring managers identify qualified candidates from a pool of resumes and take objective hiring decisions.
-It reduces the administrative overhead of interviewing too many candidates and saves expensive engineering time by filtering out unqualified candidates.
+The BI Developer Test helps recruiters and hiring managers identify qualified candidates from a pool of resumes, and helps in taking objective hiring decisions.
+It reduces the administrative overhead of interviewing too many candidates and saves time by filtering out unqualified candidates at the first step of the hiring process.

 Reason #2